uruba/FinanCalc/readme.md

 require_once dirname(__FILE__) . '/vendor/uruba/financalc/src/FinanCalc.php';
 ```

+Or, if you are using Composer, you can use its `autoload.php` file.

 ### Instantiation

 You have two choices as to how to instantiate the appropriate class to get your results: